JeyDotC/peter-hudson.github.com/_posts/blog/2013-09-17-getting-somewhere.md

 ## Digital Ocean Tutorial

-This is a test blog post to see if I have followed a Digital Ocean tutorial correctly.
-If so this should show up on my blog and feel free to follow the tutorial here - (https://www.digitalocean.com/community/articles/how-to-set-up-automatic-deployment-with-git-with-a-vps)
+This is a test blog post to see auto deploy works..